 Welcome sequences and nurture flows are where email marketing really pays off — but writing 5–7 emails from scratch is a serious time commitment.
 Here is the prompt that collapses that to an hour:

-After approving the sequence plan, you can ask it to write each subsequent email with: "Write Email 2 from the sequence above, maintaining the same tone."
+After approving the sequence plan, ask it to write each subsequent email with: "Write Email 2 from the sequence above, maintaining the same tone."
 The continuity is surprisingly good.
+You can also use Writesonic's email templates to generate sequence variations quickly when you need multiple sequences for different products or segments.

 💡 Jasper AI and Make.com together cover writing and automation for a complete email marketing stack.
 See all recommended AI tools →